Cost of LivingUpdated March 2026

 Share:XFLRWE

-Ask any longtime Cary resident about cost of living costs and they'll tell you: this is a city where the first question contractors ask isn't "what do you need" but "when do you need it".
+Ask any longtime Cary resident about cost of living costs and they'll tell you: this is a city where timing matters — the first question isn't "what do you need" but "when do you need it".
 The numbers back it up — cost of living here runs noticeably higher than the national average — about 18% above what most Americans pay.
-What the numbers don't show is the local texture: humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+What the numbers don't show is the local texture: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Below, we combine hard data with the kind of context only local market knowledge provides.

 Typical Cost Range in Cary